-We are deeply grateful to the Archdiocese of Atlanta for allowing us to use their Handbook for Sacramental Records as our model.
 We also appreciate the sections of the handbook which were attributed to the policy for the Archdiocese of Chicago.
 To Carolyn Denton, Archivist for the Archdiocese of Atlanta, we extend our sincere thanks for her generosity in making it easy for us to adapt her work and prepare this handbook for the Archdiocese of Indianapolis.